 Assay Office Building, Wall Street in 1913

-The Assay Office Building, 32 Wall Street, Manhattan, Built in 1824.
-The oldest Federal building standing in Manhattan when this photo was taken June 13, 1913.
+The old Assay Office Building, 32 Wall Street, Manhattan, built in 1824.
+It was the oldest Federal building standing in Manhattan when this photo was taken June 13, 1913.

 Copyright © Geographic Guide - Antique photographs of NYC. |